IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 # Detect anamolies in streaming IoT data using EventStreams and Singlestore database on Cloud Pak for Data

 In the chemical research plant, the containers containing various chemicals under study are required to be maintained within certain threshold.
-In our case the minimum temperature threshold is 27°F and maximum threshold is 30°F. In this code pattern, you will learn how to detect anamolies in IoT event streams using IBM Event Streams and IBM Cloud Pak for Data with [Singlestore](https://www.singlestore.com/) database.
+In our case the minimum temperature threshold is 27°F and maximum threshold is 30°F. If container temperatures are too low or if container temperatures are too high, the consequences could be fatal.
+Hence, a swift action must be taken when the container temperature crosses the defined threshold.
+In this code pattern, you will learn how to detect anamolies in IoT event streams using IBM Event Streams and IBM Cloud Pak for Data with [Singlestore](https://www.singlestore.com/) database.
 You will also learn how to predict the container temperatures for future days and detect on which day would the container cross the threshold.